openmodels/spawning-dataset/README.md

 2. Regenerate the `input/specieseez.csv` file if the `inputs/Region
 FAO EEZ matching-DO NOT EDIT IN EXCEL.csv` has changed.
-This second file describes the FAO regions corresponding to multinational descriptions in the spawnings dataset.
+This second file describes the FAO regions corresponding to multinational descriptions in the spawning dataset.
 To regenerate it, run `prelim/fao2eez/species2eez.R`, which produces `output/specieseez.csv` and move this file to `inputs/specieseez.csv`.